acmei/Guide-for-Transplants/transplant_guide.md

     Not known for its food, but for its shows!
 Every Friday and Saturday Julia’s hosts Le Faux Show, a drag show of “outrageous celebrity impersonations.”
 Sunday brunch is taken over by a never-repeated drag show hosted by Kristie Champagne.

 **South Lake Union (SLU)**
 Home of Amazon.
 Bro-town.
 Basically where the Amazon-ians go to breed.
-Feels like a Seattle neighborhood that was bleached years ago.
+Not a super pedestrian friendly area, and though more retail and restaurants are popping up, it doesn't feel like much of a neighborhood.
+A lot of the housing in this area is both really nice and really expensive, as Amazonians who want to live close to work have the salaries to afford some really nice places, and it is very central and close to downtown.
+Traffic can sometimes be a nightmare here because there are only a few arterial streets(it is sanwiched between I-5 and Highway 99).
+A lot of the buildings do have roof decks, which can be awesome for fourth of July fireworks displays on Lake Union and New Year's fireworks from the Space Needle.
+Make friends with people who live here so you can hang out on their roofs and boats ;-)

 **Lower Queen Anne**
 Quieter more chill area of Seattle, that's a little more pricey.
 Located right by Seattle Center (home of EMP Museum and the Space Needle).
+Parking/traffic can be rough in this area because of all the events at the Seattle center, but it is a nice central place to live and sometimes you can find studios or one bedrooms in this area in slightly older buildings which can make it more affordable.

 **Belltown**
 Right next to downtown Seattle, so it's wonderfully located.
 Lots of restaurants, bars, shops and very walkable.
 Mostly flat, unlike other neighborhoods.
-Can get a bit rowdy and some complain that's it's sketchy.
+Can get a bit rowdy, especially on weekend nights, and some complain that's it's sketchy.
+Most of the housing in this area is in tall apartment buildings, and it is going to be one of the more expensive areas to live, though every once and a while something reasonable will come up.

 **Central District**
 Info about CD

 **First Hill**
-Info about First Hill
+Used to also be referred to as pill hill, because there are a lot of hospitals in the area.
+If you are easily awoken by ambulance sirens, it may not be the best place to live.
+The location is very convenient as it is close to downtown and to Capitol Hill, but there is not often a ton of open housing in the area.
+There are a few new complexes under construction in the area but will likely be pretty pricey when they open, and there is at least one microhousing building in the neighborhood.

 **Fremont**
 Info about Fremont

 **Ballard**
-Info about Ballard
+Ballard is kind of new hipster central in Seattle, with new craft cocktail gastropubs and microbreweries seemingly popping up weekly.
+It is a pretty fun place to go out on the weekends and they have an awesome Sunday farmer's market.
+There is quite a bit of new construction, but it is pretty pricy given it is brand new.
+Getting downtown via transit isn't impossible, but because it is further west, it can make getting to sort of inconvenient at times.
+It would not be convenient to commute to an east side (aka Bellevue (Expedia/Concur) or Redmond (Microsoft)) internship or job, but if you are coming from a place where you have an hour+ commute, maybe it wouldn't be that noticeable to you.

 **University District (U-District)**
+This is where the University of Washington is located, so there are a lot of rental properties in this area.
+There are a lot of students in this neighborhood which can be both good and bad- kind of depends on how you feel about large numbers of 18-22 year olds.
+There are a lot of cheap, fast places to eat and coffee shops that are open late.
+It is a good place to look for sublets, but realize that your housemates may be college students and it is hard (aka stressful) to move during Ada.
+It has fairly accessible transit to downtown, but it is a bit further away than other neighborhoods and is a somewhat hilly bike commute.
+Eventually it will be connnected to downtown via light rail, but that won't happen until 2021, so probably not a strong consideration at this point.

 Info about U-district